-What is the Cyber Resilience Act (CRA)?
+What is the Cyber Resilience Act (EU)?
 When will it come into effect ? and What do you need to do to comply with the Act ?

 These are some of the questions that IoT devices manufacturers, software developers, importers and distributors operating on the European Union market need answers to.